adonisjs/v5-docs/content/guides/http/session.md

 :::note

 During HTTP requests, the store is **NEVER** in read-only mode.
-This flag is reserved for the future to have a read-only session for Websockets connections.
+This flag is reserved for the future to have a read-only session for WebSocket connections.

 :::